Massachusetts deer hunters had a difficult season but still managed to bring home nearly 11,000 whitetail's.

 Fisherman who enjoy the cold weather might consider heading for Baddacook Pond in Groton.
 The last week in January the folks at Mass Wildlife got an unexpected call from the federal hatchery in Nashua, which had a surplus of Atlantic Salmon.
 These three- to 12-pound fish were released in waters all over the state, but Baddacook got a good number and hard water fisherman are getting a crack at them right now.

 Feb.
 21 to Feb.
 24 is the outdoor sportsman show at the Big E in Springfield.
-This show is bigger than Worcester and looks like it will be blizzard-free, unlike Worcester, which lost two days to the storm.

 The charter fisherman of Massachusetts, led by charter boat Captain Dale Tripp, pushed for a cutback by 20 percent of the menhaden catch.
 After much debate the measure passed.